meom-group/DCM/DOC/dcm_compil_manual.md

   This document explains how to use DCM in order to create a model configuration, from code installation to compilation.
-It assumes that you have already installed an operational version of DCM, following instruction given in the ['Getting Started ' document](./dcm_getting_started.md).
+It assumes that you have already installed an operational version of DCM, following instructions given in the ['Getting Started ' document](./dcm_getting_started.md).

 ## Important vocabulary and syntax: